tst2005/love-icl/README.md

 List of other functions:

 	NOTE: none of these work right now.
 I have no idea why.
+Except of icl:print().

 	icl:print(input, mode)
 	> icl:print() will print on the same line if mode ~= nil.